ProfessorBrunner/astro-toolbox/CodingConventions-Python.md

 ###(ii) Imports

 1. Do not pollute namespaces.
 So use variable names for your package, e.g.:
->p
-import numpy as np
+>import numpy as np
-import pandas as pd
+>import pandas as pd

 2. Imports should usually be on separate lines, e.g.: